 That’s where we come to the rescue with a small guide of Prague Michelin star restaurants put down in layman’s terms.
 Meaning we liken them to celebrities so that everybody understands.
 If you know what you're in for, you will be happy in any of these.
 So while we may seem to be a bit critical, bear in mind we’re mostly nitpickin’ and just generally hatin’.
 Hey, somebody's gotta do it.
 So, strap on your seat belts, here we go.

 Michelin star restaurants in Prague:

-You have to give it to Field: getting a Michelin star after only a year of existence in “Easter Europe” is nearly a miracle.
-The kitchen wants to wow you with the presentation (think dry ice and such), but the cooking is solid and we really like Chef Kasparek’s sauces, for instance.
-Unlike in La Degustation, you can order dishes a la carte, which is great if you don’t want to get tied to a set prix fixe menu, and you can pair it all with great wines or their juices made in-house.
-Field also serves lucnh, although they recently got rid of their lunch specials to focus on their main menu.
-The interiors are modern with a beautiful ceiling in an airy room, with some details that refer to their “Free Range Dining” concept.
+You have to give it to Field: getting a Michelin star after only a year of existence in “Eastern Europe” is bit of an achievement in itself.
+The kitchen wants to wow you with the presentation (think dry ice and all that), but the cooking is solid and we particularly like Chef Kasparek’s sauces.
+Unlike in La Degustation, you can order dishes a la carte.
+That's great if you don’t want to commit to a set menu, and you can pair it all with great wines or their juices made in-house.
+Field also serves lunch, although they recently got rid of their cheaper lunch specials to focus on their main menu.
+The interiors are modern with a beautifully animated ceiling in an airy room, with a few details that refer to their “Free Range Dining” concept.